 How rule-based RLS works

-Row-level security works at the group level and is configured on tables.
+Row-level security (RLS) works at group or user level and is configured on tables.
 A table’s RLS rules also apply to any objects with data from that table.
-So, searches, answers, worksheets, and Liveboards that rely on a table’s data fall under RLS rules.
+So, searches, Answers, Worksheets, and Liveboards that rely on a table’s data fall under RLS rules.

 You cannot set RLS rules on Worksheets, only on tables.
 However, administrators can disable RLS on Worksheets that are derived from tables with RLS rules.
 After RLS rules are disabled, users with access to the Worksheet can see all its data.

-By default, worksheet queries only take into account RLS rules on tables whose columns appear in the query.
-Other related tables that may underly the worksheet are ignored.
-This means that not all RLS rules on underlying tables are applied when a user queries a worksheet.
+By default, Worksheet queries only take into account RLS rules on tables whose columns appear in the query.
+Other related tables that may underlie the Worksheet are ignored.
+This means that not all RLS rules on underlying tables are applied when a user queries a Worksheet.